 \section{Introduction}

-Now more than ever we are confronted with the tension between collecting mass-scale user data and the ability to release or share this data in a way that preserves the privacy of individual users.
-Today, an organization that needs user data to improve the quality of service they provide often has no choice but to perform the data collection themselves.
-However, the users may not want to share their data with the organization, especially if they consider the data to be sensitive or private.
-Similarly, the organization assumes liability by collecting sensitive user data: private information may be directly leaked through security breaches or subpoenas, or indirectly leaked by the output of computations done on the data.
+Now more than ever organizations are confronted with the tension between collection and sharing of mass-scale user data to fuel innovations and user's privacy.
+Today, an organization that needs user data to improve the quality of its service often has no choice but to perform its own data collection.
+However, its users may not want to share their raw data with the organization, especially if they consider it to be sensitive.
+Furthermore, by collecting this user data, the organization assumes liability, as it may be leaked through security breaches, required to be shared through subpoenas, or indirectly leaked by the output of computations done on the data.